Getting to the Bottom of It: Identification of Bottle Bottoms

 Milk bottle bottoms, clear white with large single or two-letter initials to identify the dairy.
 Popular during the early 1900s and into the 1950s.
 Started use in the late 1800s, many had in excess of 20 reuses.

 Most bottle bases have at least a slight concave dome from the outer wall into its center.
 Some rise up rather abruptly toward the center of the vessel from the sidewall.
 Many wine bottles today still have this feature commonly referred to as a “kick-up.”
 The one exception to an indented base, of course, is the protruding rounded bottom on “torpedo-style” bottles designed to lie on their sides and never be placed upright.
 This was to keep the cork moist, so vessels with effervescent contents did not pop their corks during transport.
-The torpedo-style bottles are rare finds, and so are their shards.
-If a shard from the bottom of a glass vessel is virtually flat, then it was most likely from a drinking glass or vase.
+The torpedo-style bottles are rare finds, and so are their pieces.
+If a piece from the bottom of a glass vessel is virtually flat, then it was most likely from a drinking glass or vase.

 1700s